Grueling Conditions for the 2019 Lake Erie Challenge

 While high winds made for a taxing 30 km journey on Lake Erie, a community mobilized on shore to show their love for this Great Lake.

 Lake Erie’s always been known to change on a dime, with the flat calm of the shallows often camouflaging the untamed swells of the deep.
-While the light breeze that graced Port Dover’s shore served as sweet relief from the late August sun, high winds and 6-foot waves out on the water spelled trouble for the 4 athletes taking on the 30 km swim/paddle as part of the 2019 #LakeErieChallenge.
+While the light breeze that graced Port Dover’s shore served as sweet relief from the late August sun, high winds and 6-foot waves out on the water spelled trouble for the 4 athletes taking on the 30 km #LakeErieChallenge on August 24th, 2019.

 Despite the many years of collective experience among them in these waters, Lake Erie was toying with them: Team Swim coach Josh Reid described it as “washing-machine conditions out there."
-This turbulent surf signaled the end of the challenge for swimmer Daniel Zin and the rest of Team Swim, who have rescheduled the swim from Long Point to Port Dover for September 7th.
+This turbulent surf signaled the end of the challenge for swimmer Daniel Zin and the rest of Team Swim, who had to reschedule the swim from Long Point to Port Dover for September 7th.

 With one team down, Team SUP (Tyler Backus, Jonah Logan, and Josh Austin) fought their way from Long Point to Port Dover in just shy of 7.5 hours.
 The 30 km distance, which they had originally anticipated would take them 3 to 5 hours, took much longer for these experienced paddle boarders.
 “This was one of the hardest paddles both physically and mentally for any of us because of the conditions,” says Backus.
 “It was a grind but quite the experience.”